ryentes/dplyrr/README.md

 ### `load_tbls()`

-Usualy, when we use a database with `dplyr`, we first create database object, and we can see the tables in the databese by `show()`.
+Usually, when we use a database with `dplyr`, we first create database object, and we can see the tables in the databese by `show()`.

 ```r